-APPENDIX 1 - TYPES AND SIGNS OF ABUSE AND NEGLECT INCLUDING POSSIBLE INDICATORS, WHICH ARE IDENTIFIED IN KEEPING CHILDREN SAFE IN EDUCATION (SEPTEMBER, 2023)
+APPENDIX 1 - TYPES AND SIGNS OF ABUSE, NEGLECT AND EXPLOITATION INCLUDING POSSIBLE INDICATORS, WHICH ARE IDENTIFIED IN KEEPING CHILDREN SAFE IN EDUCATION (SEPTEMBER, 2024)

-Types of Abuse and Neglect Including Specific Safeguarding Issues: We are aware that abuse, neglect and safeguarding issue are rarely standalone events that can be covered by one definition or label.
+Types of Abuse, Neglect and Exploitation Including Specific Safeguarding Issues: We are aware that abuse, neglect and safeguarding issue are rarely standalone events that can be covered by one definition or label.
 Abuse may take place wholly online, or technology may be used to facilitate offline abuse.
 In most cases, multiple issues will overlap with one another and could include:

-Abuse and Neglect; Neglect (Physical or Emotional); Physical Abuse; Emotional Abuse; Peer Abuse; Extremism/Radicalisation; Domestic Violence; Drug/Alcohol Abuse; Emotional Abuse; Abuse of Trust; Sexual Abuse; Children who Sexually Abuse; Witnessing Domestic Abuse or Violence; Child Sexual Exploitation (CSE); Child Exploitation and E-Safety; Pupil Sexual Exploitation; Pupil Exploitation and E-Safety; Female Genital Mutilation (FGM); Forced Marriages; Fabricated or Induced Illness; Faith Abuse; Safeguarding Disabled Children; Disability and Vulnerability; Honour-Based Violence; Private Fostering; Elective Home Education; Vulnerable Groups; Bullying including Cyber Bullying; Vulnerable Pupils; Children in Need; Child Missing Education (Children who run away or go missing); Child Missing from Home or Care; Missing Children and Adults Strategy; Young Carers; Cared for Children and Significant Harm; Gangs and Youth Violence; Gender-Based Violence/Violence Against Women and Girls (VAWG); Hate; Mental Health; homeless; family members in prison; Preventing Radicalisation; Teenage Relationship Abuse; Sexting; Trafficking.
+Abuse, Neglect and Exploitation; Neglect (Physical or Emotional); Physical Abuse; Emotional Abuse; Peer Abuse; Extremism/Radicalisation; Domestic Violence; Drug/Alcohol Abuse; Emotional Abuse; Abuse of Trust; Sexual Abuse; Children who Sexually Abuse; Witnessing Domestic Abuse or Violence; Child Sexual Exploitation (CSE); Child Exploitation and E-Safety; Pupil Sexual Exploitation; Pupil Exploitation and E-Safety; Female Genital Mutilation (FGM); Forced Marriages; Fabricated or Induced Illness; Faith Abuse; Safeguarding Disabled Children; Disability and Vulnerability; Honour-Based Violence; Private Fostering; Elective Home Education; Vulnerable Groups; Bullying including Cyber Bullying; Vulnerable Pupils; Children in Need; Child with unauthorised absence or unexplainable and/or persistent absences; Child Missing from Home or Care; Missing Children and Adults Strategy; Young Carers; Cared for Children and Significant Harm; Gangs and Youth Violence; Gender-Based Violence/Violence Against Women and Girls (VAWG); Hate; Mental Health; homeless; family members in prison; Preventing Radicalisation; Teenage Relationship Abuse; Sexting; Trafficking.
 Expert and professional organizations are best placed to provide up-to-date guidance and practical support on specific safeguarding issues.
 For example NSPCC offers information for schools and colleges on the TES website and also on its own website www.nspcc.org.uk/preventing-abuse/ and other government websites.